yufun-meow/yuE2logger/README.md

 | `buwei` | string | Gel site: dd (scrotum) or other |

 **Return value:** `PK` struct
+#### Special Note on the r Parameter of Patch Administration
+The r parameter supports two usage modes, with the caller determining the meaning of the passed-in value based on the scenario:

+> Mode 1 (Rate Mode): Set r as the release rate of the patch (unit: mg/day), and set the dose field in DoseEvent to the same value as r, while setting wearDuration to the duration of wear.
+In this mode, the simulation calculates based on constant release rate
+>
+Mode 2 (Total Dose Mode): Set r to 0, set the "dose" field in DoseEvent to the total patch dose (unit: mg), and set "wearDuration" to the duration of wear.
+In this mode, the simulation treats the total dose as a one-time release and eliminates it using a one-compartment model
+>
+The difference between the two modes lies in the shape of the drug release curve: the rate mode simulates continuous and constant blood entry, while the total dose mode simulates the instantaneous release of the entire dose from the patch
 ---

 ### 4.  `oneCompAmount`